- Start date: September

-Core and elective classes will be taught across two semesters running from September to December and January to March.
-Classes will be taught through a combination of lectures, tutorials and workshops.
-Research projects are undertaken during the summer months.
+Core classes will be taught during semesters 1 and 2 with optional classes being offered in semester 2.
+Classes will be taught through a combination of lectures and workshops.
+Research projects are undertaken during the autumn months.

 This programme is accredited by the Chartered Institute of Management Accountants (CIMA).
 Exemptions will be awarded from CIMA’s professional examinations, according to the route taken through the MSc.

 Through our academic partnership with the Global Association of Risk Professionals (GARP), the world's leading professional association for risk practitioners, Strathclyde Business School will be able to nominate up to 6 students per year for a Financial Risk Manager Part I Exam scholarship.